 Surgery is needed to insert a drain (shunt) into the brain or to create an opening that allows fluid to drain.

-The fluid surrounding the brain (cerebrospinal fluid) is produced in spaces within the brain called ventricles.
+The fluid surrounding the brain is called cerebrospinal fluid.
+This fluid is produced in spaces within the brain called ventricles.
 The fluid is constantly being produced and must drain to a different area, where it is absorbed into the blood.
 When the fluid cannot drain, it accumulates in the ventricles and/or subarachnoid space, causing hydrocephalus (water on the brain).
 Often, the pressure in the ventricles and within the brain increases, compressing brain tissue.

 Infants can be born with hydrocephalus or it can occur during or after birth.

 An abnormally large head may be a sign of hydrocephalus.

 When pressure in the brain is increased because of hydrocephalus, infants are irritable and listless, have a high-pitched cry, and vomit, and they may have seizures Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
 When older infants or young children have seizures, they often... read more .
 Also, the soft spots between the skull bones (called the fontanelles) may bulge, causing a soft bump on the head.
 The eyes may not move together, sometimes making the child look cross-eyed (called strabismus Strabismus Strabismus is an intermittent or constant misalignment of an eye so that its line of vision is not pointed at the same object as the other eye.
 If untreated, strabismus can cause amblyopia ... read more ).

 Older children may have a headache, problems with vision, or both.